What Do I Have To Do To Get my Private Pilots License?

 Flying is not cheap, but it’s worth every penny!

-For a detailed account of one member’s learning to fly with the Alameda Aero Club, see http://www.pandemonia.com/flying.
+For a detailed account of one member’s learning to fly with the Alameda Aero Club (although this was some time ago), see http://www.pandemonia.com/flying.

 Student Pilot Documents